Nessi-datatool/nessi/backend/docker-compose.md

 ## Overview

-This document describes the Docker Compose configuration for the Nessi monitoring system.
+This document describes the Docker Compose configuration for the nessi.dev monitoring system.
 The configuration sets up a containerized environment with all necessary services for metrics collection, visualization, and testing.

 ## Configuration File